 College Factual analyzes over 2,000 colleges and universities in its annual rankings and ranks them in a variety of ways, including most diverse, best overall quality, best for non-traditional students, and much more.

-Trinity Bantams landed the #55 spot in College Factual's 2022 ranking of best overall colleges in the United States.
-The higher ed experts analyzed 2,576 colleges and universities across the nation to determine this ranking.
+Trinity Bantams landed the #106 spot in College Factual's 2023 ranking of best overall colleges in the United States.
+The higher ed experts analyzed 2,241 colleges and universities across the nation to determine this ranking.
 This lands it a coveted spot in the top 5% of all colleges and universities in the country.
-This is an improvement over the previous year, when Trinity Bantams held the #70 spot on the Best Overall Colleges list.

 The student to faculty ratio at Trinity Bantams is an impressive 9 to 1.
 That's quite good when you compare it to the national average of 15 to 1.
 This is a good sign that students at the school will have more opportunities for one-on-one interactions with their professors.